anjiro/statipy/Readme.md

 directory named `content` and put your stuff in it.
 Run `statipy`.
 Statipy will mirror the directory structure to a directory (with some caveats, below) named `output` which will contain your site.
-You can configure Statipy with a file called `site_config.py`.
+You can configure Statipy with a file called `site_config.py` (this file must exist even if it's empty).

 On installation, Statipy will also install a command `statipy-serve` which will run a local http server.
 Simply change into your `output`